 Classic Crème Brûlée

-We get to enjoy treats like these when eggs are plentiful.
+We get to enjoy treats like these when our farm fresh eggs are plentiful.
 Turn everyday ingredients like eggs, whipping cream and sugar into a classic custard with make-ahead qualities.

 - 6 egg yolks

 - 8 teaspoons granulated sugar

 - Heat oven to 350°F. In 13×9-inch dish, place 4 (6-oz) ceramic ramekins.
 I happen to like these pretty little fluted ramekins I found on Amazon, but I’ve also had success using the small glass Pyrex bowls.

 - In small bowl, slightly beat egg yolks with wire whisk.
 In large bowl, stir whipping cream, 1/3 cup granulated sugar and the vanilla until well mixed.
 Add egg yolks; beat with wire whisk until evenly colored and well blended.
 Pour cream mixture evenly into ramekins.

 - Carefully place pan with ramekins in oven.
 Pour enough boiling water into pan, being careful not to splash water into ramekins, until water covers two-thirds of the height of the ramekins.

 - Bake 30 to 40 minutes or until top is light golden brown and sides are set (centers will be jiggly).